-Outsiders or foreigners were not always heartily invited to Israel, however, Boaz readily welcomed Ruth, since she had gained notoriety for giving grace and liberality to other people.
+Outsiders or foreigners were not always heartily invited in Israel, however Boaz readily welcomed Ruth, since she had gained notoriety for giving grace and liberality to other people.
 Boaz was so dazzled with Ruth that he let her follow straightforwardly behind his harvesters to get the choicest grain that was dropped.

 Ruth's life showed honorable characteristics: she was persevering, cherishing, kind, dedicated, and courageous.
-These characteristics acquired her a good reputation, however, simply because she showed them reliable in all aspects of her life.
+These characteristics acquired for her a good reputation, however simply because she showed them reliably in all aspects of her life.
 Any place Ruth went or whatever she did, her character continued as before.

 Our reputation is shaped by individuals who watch us at work, around town, at home, or at church.
 A good reputation occurs by reliably demonstrating the characteristics that we have confidence in, regardless of the group of individuals or environmental factors that we are in.

 She Sat, She Ate, She Rose